lebek/mesh2sculptr/README.md

 OBJ -> SculptrVR Converter

 USAGE:
-    mesh2sculptr.exe <file> [ARGS]
+    mesh2sculptr.exe [FLAGS] [OPTIONS] <file>

 FLAGS:
-    -h, --help       Prints help information
+        --fill       Attempt to fill the inside of the mesh with voxels -h, --help       Prints help information
-    -V, --version    Prints version information
+        --objviz     In addition to the CSV, output an OBJ representing the voxelization (useful for debugging) -V, --version    Prints version information

+OPTIONS:
+        --resolution <resolution>    Sets the resolution of the voxel output (i.e. num voxels per axis) [default: 100]

 ARGS:
     <file>    Sets input OBJ file
-    <resolution>    Sets the resolution of the voxel output (i.e. num voxels per axis) [default: 100]
-    <fill>          Attempt to fill the inside of the mesh with voxels
-    <objviz>        In addition to the CSV, output an OBJ representing the voxelization (useful for debugging)

 ```

 In most cases you just want: